-Category A / B / C23 ship as follows:
+Category A / B / C ship as follows:

-Ice class/ No Ice class 3 Minimum operational temperature °C [Latitude] Any other limitations
+Ice class/ No Ice class Minimum operational temperature °C [Latitude] Any other limitations

-- The ships was/was not3 subjected to an alternative design and arrangements in pursuance of regulations(s) [XIII/6] of the Safety of Life at Sea Convention. - Document of approval of alternative design and arrangements for [structural integrity] machinery and electrical installations/fire protection/life-saving appliances and arrangements3 is/is not3 appended to this Certificate.
+- The ships was/was not subjected to an alternative design and arrangements in pursuance of regulations(s) [XIII/6] of the Safety of Life at Sea Convention. - Document of approval of alternative design and arrangements for [structural integrity] machinery and electrical installations/fire protection/life-saving appliances and arrangements is/is not appended to this Certificate.

-That an Exemption Certificate has/has not3 been issued.

-This certificate is valid until Completion date of the survey on which this certif (dd/mm/yyyy) (Place of issue of certificate (Date of issue) (Signature of authorized official issuing the certificate)
+5 That an Exemption Certificate has/ha s not been issued.
+This c certificate is valid until eletion date of the survey on which this co (dd/mm/yyyy) Issued d at (Date of issue) (Signature of authorized official issuing the certificate)